Aronno1920/Diabetes-Prediction/README.md

-# ❤️ API : Predict Heart Disease
+# Diabetes Prediction System
-Build a simple **FastAPI** app that serves predictions from a machine learning classifier trained on the Heart Disease Dataset, Dockerize it, and deploy to Render (or any cloud host of your choice).
-Focus on Docker and deployment, not on achieving high accuracy.
+A production-ready **FastAPI** based web application for predicting diabetes risk using patient health data.
+This project demonstrates machine learning deployment, API design and Stress testing, and modern UI integration to make healthcare predictions accessible via a simple dashboard and REST API.

-The model is trained using a Random Forest Classifier on the [Kaggle Heart Disease dataset](https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset).
+The model is trained using a DecisionTree, LogisticRegression, RandomForest, SVM and KNN on the [Pima Indians Diabetes Dataset](https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database).

 <br/>